students sitting on the grass in the Courtyard

 The Law School offers one and two-bedroom units, in Baker Hall, housing 111 students.

 The best time to begin your housing search is in the spring.
-Start off with the Off-Campus Listing Service or take a look at one of the University-affiliated properties below.
+Start with the Off-Campus Listing Service or take a look at one of the University-affiliated properties below.

 University Managed Housing

 Yale University manages several graduate student housing dormitories and apartments around New Haven, including both on- and off-campus housing options.
+Yale Law School students are given priority at Baker Hall.
+This is a recently renovated dormitory with air-conditioning throughout as well as sustainable and low-emitting materials.
+The building offers one and two-bedroom units, housing 111 students.

 Off-Campus Housing